 - Getting more people onto buses will also free up room for more freight and create space for people who still need or choose to use cars in future.

 Alongside the long-term planning work for the transport network, Tauranga City Council and Waka Kotahi have identified initial improvements to enable the first stages of housing development within Tauriko West, support continued industrial development of Tauriko Business Estate, and improve safety at the existing SH29/Belk Road and SH29/Cambridge Road intersections.
-The map for the concept design can be found below.

 If you’re a landowner who feels you may be impacted and you haven’t received a letter or email from us please email firstname.lastname@example.org or call 07 927 6009.